dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 * **PickerAudioAssist**: NO
    * Used for enabling VoiceOver like support in the picker, unless you want your hack talking to you keep this disabled
 * **PollAppleHotKeys**: NO
    * Allows you to use Apple's hotkeys during boot, depending on the firmware you may need to use AppleUsbKbDxe.efi instead of OpenCore's builtin support.
-Do note that if you can select anything in OC's picker, disabling this option can help.
+Do note that if you can't select anything in OC's picker, disabling this option can help.
 Popular commands:
       * `Cmd+V`: Enables verbose
       * `Cmd+Opt+P+R`: Cleans NVRAM
       * `Cmd+R`: Boots Recovery partition